Smeaton, Victoria

+History

+Smeaton is located on the lands of the Dja Dja Wurrung people.

 The town was founded by Scottish settler Captain John Hepburn who was a colonial squatter in the 1840s.
 Hepburn held under Government licence about 20,000 acres (80 km^{2}) for his sheep and cattle run which he drove overland from Sydney.
 He built Smeaton House in 1849 with the assistance of British colonial migrants.

-Smeaton House itself, remains a large and grand reminder of the power and wealth of the few members of the then ruling squattocracy of colonial pre-gold rush Victoria with its grand servants wings and family accommodation and remains in private hands.
+Smeaton House is a large homestead dating from the pre-gold rush era of Victoria.
+It was built for a member of the pastoral elite and includes separate servants' wings and family accommodation.
+It remains in private ownership.

 Hepburn became a very high-profile figure in the district, promoted gold mines and became a Justice of the Peace before he died in 1860.
-The death of Capt John Hepburn was published in the Creswick Newspaper and Argus (Age) Newspapers of that period.

 Smeaton Post Office opened on 21 June 1860 and closed in 1993.

 Smeaton, in colonial times was once home to seven hotels, two bakeries, two banks and various shops.
-Now only the Smeaton Hotel, known as The Cumberland remains of the shopping area providing locals and travellers alike a cold drink, and a warm meal.
+Now only the Smeaton Hotel, known as The Cumberland remains.
 Anderson's Mill was constructed in 1861-2 by John Anderson to mill flour and later oats.